axd1967/lander/README.md

 Lander is a simulation similar to the "classic" lander app for the HP-15C, but extended to 2 dimensions.
+The code might/might not fit in a 15C (23 regs + 42x7=294 steps?, to confirm, check the [release history](#rh).)

+# Phases

+The code might/might not fit in a 15C (to confirm, keep an eye on the [MEM report](#mem) and [optimisations](#opt)).

+The simulation has two phases: descent, and ascent.

+## Descent

-The aim is to deorbit (from near-circular orbit), and steer the lander so that it touches down smoothly (negative altitude and both velocity vectors < 25km/h).
+The task is to deorbit (from near-circular orbit), and steer the lander so that it touches down smoothly (negative altitude and both velocity vectors < 25km/h).

-The code might/might not fit in a 15C (to confirm, keep an eye on the [MEM report](#mem) and [optimisations](#opt))
+Zero altitude displayed means success, flashing negative altitude reports the depth of the crater that will be named after you.
+Velocities, thrust, and *time* are zeroed (last horizontal/vertical V are still in the stack).
+Pitch is set to 0 (so this should allow a "jump" to another location...).

+## Abort

+Should it be necessary, the descent stage can be jettisoned by initiating the ascent phase.

-## Run
+## Ascent

+This phase can occur after touchdown, or after abort.

+The ascent stage separates from the descent stage, and the task is to reach orbit.

+Note: to skip descent phase, call .4 after ascent init.

+# Using the app

-1. Select scenario B (see '[Labels](#labels)' below) to initialise data.
+1. Select scenario (B or C, see '[Labels](#labels)' below) to initialise data.
 1. Throttle inputs:
    - STO 1: throttle value (0.0 ...
 1.0)
    - STO 2: total burn time (s)
-   - STO 3: burn elevation (angle above horizon, deg)
+   - STO 3: pitch (angle from vertical, deg)
 1. Press 'A' to run the burn time.
 Calculator will run in predefined time segments (r14) until burn time or remaining fuel has been consumed.
 1. Intermediate (PSE) output: